AurelienMonteillet/dal-dashboard/README.md

 The project is configured to:
 1. Generate DAL statistics every 2 days via a cron job
+2. Save the data directly to both `data/` and `docs/` directories
-2. Push the updated data to GitHub
+3. Push the updated data to GitHub
-3. Serve the data via GitHub Pages at: https://aurelienmonteillet.github.io/dal-dashboard/dal_stats.json
+4. Serve the data via GitHub Pages at: https://aurelienmonteillet.github.io/dal-dashboard/dal_stats.json

 To set up the cron job on your server: